ashutoshupadhyay/kube-bench/README.md

 ### Implementaion steps
 - Clone the repo or download the folder github.com/eks-charts/stable/kube-bench
 - Execute the following command: `helm install kube-bench --debug`
-- Monitored for the successful execution of hourly and daily pods
+- Monitor for the successful execution of hourly and daily pods

 ### Testing
-- Implemented the helm chart
+- Implement the helm chart
-- Monitored for the successful execution
+- Monitor for the successful execution